shaghik89/Shaghik-Portfolio/README.md

 ## Work Experience
 **AI Procurmenet Digitalization Expert @ Uniper (_Januray 2023 - Present_)**
-# Workflow Automation with Alteryx
+-Workflow Automation with Alteryx:
-- **Self-Learned Alteryx Designer**: Conduct data wrangling and create automated workflows using Alteryx.
+- Self-Learned Alteryx Designer**: Conduct data wrangling and create automated workflows using Alteryx.
-- **Visualization in Power BI**: Visualize business KPIs related to procurement in the energy sector.
+- Visualization in Power BI**: Visualize business KPIs related to procurement in the energy sector.
-#IT Security and Management
+-IT Security and Management
-- **Security Policies with Tufin**: Use Tufin to ensure systems are secured within industry standards, implementing and managing IT security policies.
+- Security Policies with Tufin**: Use Tufin to ensure systems are secured within industry standards, implementing and managing IT security policies.
-# AI-Driven Procurement Chatbots
+-AI-Driven Procurement Chatbots:
 - Researched and evaluated potential solutions for procurement chatbots.
 - Developed chatbots using platforms like Copilot Studio and Azure Chatbots for virtual assistance in procurement.

-### Document Intelligence and Text and Information Extraction
+- Document Intelligence and Text and Information Extraction
-- **Developed AI solutions to translate documents and extract key information from supplier quotations using Python (Python 3.10) by applying NLP solutions.
+- Developed AI solutions to translate documents and extract key information from supplier quotations using Python (Python 3.10) by applying NLP solutions.
-- **Used tools like pandas, tabula-py, PyMuPDF, and numpy to handle both scanned and non-scanned PDFs, extracting vendor details, essential PO information, and table data.
+- Used tools like pandas, tabula-py, PyMuPDF, and numpy to handle both scanned and non-scanned PDFs, extracting vendor details, essential PO information, and table data.
-### General Knowledge and Tools
+-General Knowledge and Tools
-- **Ariba Procurement: General knowledge about utilizing and understand SAP Ariba for procurement processes.
+- Ariba Procurement: General knowledge about utilizing and understand SAP Ariba for procurement processes.
-- **SAP Discovery Tool: Implement and leverage the SAP Discovery Tool for various procurement and data analysis tasks.
+- SAP Discovery Tool: Implement and leverage the SAP Discovery Tool for various procurement and data analysis tasks.
-### Additional Responsibilities
+-Additional Responsibilities
-- **Project Management: Create and manage roadmaps for procurement digitalization projects, ensuring timely delivery and alignment with business goals.
+- Project Management: Create and manage roadmaps for procurement digitalization projects, ensuring timely delivery and alignment with business goals.
 - **Stakeholder Collaboration: Collaborate with stakeholders to gather requirements, provide updates, and ensure solutions meet business needs.
-- ** Conducting Prompt engineering & AI traing for the group of 25-30 people.
+- Conducting Prompt engineering & AI traing for the group of 25-30 people.
-- **Continuous Improvement: Stay updated with the latest trends and advancements in AI, procurement digitalization, and related technologies to continuously improve solutions.
+- Continuous Improvement: Stay updated with the latest trends and advancements in AI, procurement digitalization, and related technologies to continuously improve solutions.